Some-Guyy/workwhere/README.md

     `~/workwhere/backend$ npm install`

 1. Run the backend server.
+It will be on http://localhost:3000 by default.

     `~/workwhere/backend$ npm start`